brightsparklabs/github-actions/README.md

       pull-requests: write
 ```

+By default:

-By default, `./gradlew build` will run on `ubuntu-latest`.
-Multiple operating systems can be
+* `./gradlew build` will run on the `os` specified in the table above.
+   Multiple operating systems can be specified using a [matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).
-specified with the `os` input.
-Additionally JDK version 17 will be used by default, this can
+* JDK version used for the build is `java_version` in the table above.
-be explicitly overridden with the `java_version` input:
+  This can be explicitly overridden with the  input:

 ```yaml
 jobs: